+- Subscribers may request certificate suspension as needed in accordance with the RA's SOP. - RA (this CA)

+■ When the RA (this CA) applies for the temporary suspension of a subscriber's certificate, it must follow the procedures specified in Section 4.9.15 and act in accordance with the contractual agreement and relevant operational procedures established between the RA and the subscriber.

-- Subscribers - Subscribers may request certificate suspension as needed in accordance with the RA's SOP. - RA (this CA) - When requesting certificate suspension, RA (this CA) must follow "Section 4.9.15 Circumstances for Suspension", contract signed with the subscriber, and the relevant SOPs. - Authorized Third Parties - The authorized person of an organization may request certificate suspension with legal authorization from the organization. - A court of law may request certificate suspension from RA for litigation and arbitration reasons according to the relevant SOPs of this CA. - The competent authorities may request certificate suspension in accordance with the relevant laws, regulations, and SOPs. - 2.
+Authorized Third Parties

+- The authorized person of an organization may request certificate suspension with legal authorization from the organization. - A court of law may request certificate suspension from RA for litigation and arbitration reasons according to the relevant SOPs of this CA. - The competent authorities may request certificate suspension in accordance with the relevant laws, regulations, and SOPs. - 2.
 AATL Certificate, TSA Certificate and S/MIME Certificate Currently unavailable.